 “That’s just something that not all agencies were utilizing and I think that they’re going to start to trend that way,” Erin added.
 “And realizing how important that technology is for optimal care, and to manage those outcomes for the patient as well as be more efficient in the agency and overall operations.”

-You can hear the full conversation with BlackTree Healthcare Consulting in our latest podcast episode.
+You can hear the full conversation with BlackTree Healthcare Consulting in our latest podcast episode below.
 Time, a lot more data, and a return from COVID-19 conditions will tell a truer story of how PDGM is working for home health providers.
 Meanwhile, there are positive signs that many agencies are adjusting well to the new system – with benefits for patients and their own organizations.